TigerAppsOrg/tiger-junction/prerequisites/README.md

   reqs: (ECE202 | ECE205) & ECE100
 ```

 Wildcard courses are also supported.
 For example, `MAT 2**` would match all courses in the MAT 200s.
 The compiler will automatically expand these into a list of courses.
 Placing a dollar sign before a course code means it can be taken as a corequisite.
 For example, `$MAT 202` means that MAT 202 can be taken as a corequisite.
+Placing a `<` before a coures code means that any course in the department with a course code greater than or equal to it satisfies the prerequisite.

 ### Special Fields
 The following prerequisite groupings are common and have been given special tags that can be used like courses in the `reqs` field: